 There may be times when your booking has been confirmed by us but, after discussing the assistance you require and consulting with the relevant ships and ports, we may be unable to carry you on a particular sailing having already reached the limit of disabled persons we can carry in a safe or operationally feasible manner.

 All of our cruise ferries have lifts to help you when leaving the vehicle decks and while moving around the ship during the voyage.
 If you need to be parked close to a lift, it is essential that you tell us when making your booking and again at ticket check-in.
 The limited spaces for wheelchair passengers close to the lifts are only allocated to passengers with a disability on a first come first served basis, at the time of booking.
 The loading crew will do their best to help you negotiate the busy garage and make your way to the lifts; this will be a little more tricky during peak holiday times and we will be happy to advise you of the best routes and times to travel for maximum space and comfort.
+Visit our fleet section to see our ship guides.

 We have a limited number of wheelchairs available in the port and on the ship for emergency use only - if you need a wheelchair onboard please bring your own.

 We have a range of wheelchair accessible cabins, some have bunk beds and your travelling companion/s may need to use an upper bunk.
 Cabins that are not adapted for wheelchairs have narrow doorways and a step into the bathroom.
+Visit our onboard accommodation guide.

 Our ships have some Braille signage onboard but not all services have information available in Braille.
 If you or a member of your travelling party has a visual impairment, please report to the Information Desk onboard and a member of crew will assist you with your orientation of the ship.
 We recommend that you travel with a fully sighted companion if you are likely to require further assistance during the journey.